 High quality kitchen cabinets should look stunning and provide functional, easy-to-use storage at least twenty or thirty years.
-But many people have cabinet problems much sooner than this, reporting issues such as crooked doors, sagging, deteriorating drawers, scratched and dented faces, loose hinges, and warping boxes.
+But many people have cabinet problems much sooner than this.
+Problems such as, crooked doors, sagging, deteriorating drawers, scratched and dented faces, loose hinges, and warping boxes.
 These problems occur because of low-quality cabinet construction.

 Not only do low-quality cabinets lead to functional and aesthetic issues for homeowners, they also create higher-than-expected costs in installation and maintenance.
 In order to shop smart and avoid problems down the road, look for the following characteristics of well-built, high-quality cabinets.